JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 - Application that's starting Playnite is already running with elevated privileges.
 - You have UAC completely disabled in User Account Control Windows settings.
 - You installed Playnite using unsupported method that forces it to  run elevated.
 For example people installing using Chocolatey reported this issue.

-### My games are gone or missing

-If your games are missing, consider the following:

-1. **Filtered**: Does it say "**Filter enabled**" in the top bar?
-If so, open the Filter Panel by clicking that button and click the `Clear filters` text at the top of the panel to remove any filters that may be hiding your games.
-2. **Hidden**: If you still can't see your games, check if the game is hidden by enabling the `Hidden` checkbox in the same panel.

-Another easy way to find if a game is in your library is by searching for your game using **Playnite's keyboard launcher**.
-For more information, refer to [here](../../features/keyboardLauncher.md).

-### My games are not importing

-1. Check that your library plugin is configured and authenticated correctly via `Main menu` > `Add-ons…` > `Extension settings` > `Libraries`.
-Make sure especially that uninstalled games are set to import if that setting is available
-2. Make sure that you're logged into the right account with the library plugin
-3. Check if the game is present in `Main menu` > `Settings` > `Import exclusion list`
-4. Check that you don't have a filter enabled (via the filter panel) as explained in the previous section which would prevent games from being shown.

 ### My controller is not working